Running Pace Calculator

 How to Use This Running Pace

-- Review your results.
-The calculator instantly displays your pace per mile and per kilometer, your speed in mph and kph, and your projected finish times for 5K, 10K, half marathon, and full marathon distances.
+The results panel shows your pace per mile and pace per kilometer in MM:SS format, your speed in both mph and kph, and projected finish times for 5K, 10K, half marathon, and marathon.
+The projections assume you maintain the same pace at every distance.

 What Is Running Pace?